Taz-off/Loup-Garou-Solo-Phone/README.md

 After installation, you can launch the game directly from your home screen without needing internet access.
 All game features, including role selection and guided gameplay, will work offline.
 Make sure to open the game at least once while connected to the internet so that all files are properly loaded and stored on your device.

+## It is recommended to play on a smartphone.

 # Loup-Garou-Solo-Phone